Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 Banraibari-Beltali-Belchari Massacre, 26/06/1981:

-of the Bangladesh army, invaded the Jumma area in the
+Bangladesh army backed Muslim settlers invaded the indigenous area in the

 vicinity of Banraibari, Beltali and Belchari, murdered 500

 and farmlands.
-Thousands of Jumma people fled to the nearby
+Thousands of indigenous people fled to the nearby

 forests and 5,000 of them managed to seek refuge in the